KodeFu/ray/README.md

 Ray is a ray tracer in Go.

 ## Features
 Currently we simply render a few spheres floating in 3D space.
-They still look flat since lighting is not yet implemented.

 ## Build / Run
 > go run .